BenSayers/amd-initializer/README.md

 - `selector`: A css selector pointing to the dom elements that are decorated with module names and parameters.
 This option is required.
 - `watchDom`: If set to `true` the dom will be watched for elements added that match the `selector` and the module that element points to will be loaded.
 If set to `false` the dom will not be watched.
 The default value is `true`.

+###After Starting
+Once amd-initializer has been started it can be useful to know what it is doing.
+There are several ways this information is exposed.

+    require(['amdInitializer'], function(initializer) {
+        var api = initializer.load({ selector: '.module' });

+        api.initialModulesLoaded.then(function () {
+            console.log('all the initial modules on the page have been loaded');
+        });

+        api.onModuleLoaded(function (module) {
+            console.log(module.name + ' was just loaded');
+        });

+        api.onModuleError(function (error) {
+            console.log('the following error occurred: ' + error.exception.message);
+        });
+    });

+`initializer.load` returns an object with the following properties:

+- `initialModulesLoaded`: This is a [jQuery Promise](http://api.jquery.com/Types/#Promise) that will be resolved when all the dom elements matching the `selector` are found and `load` has been called.
+This promise is resolved even if some modules throw exceptions when loaded.
+- `onModuleLoaded`: This is a function that accepts a callback as the first argument.
+The callback will be invoked once for each module that is loaded after `module.load` has finished executing.
+The callback will be passed a module object containing the following properties:
+    - `name`: The name of the module that was loaded.
+- `onModuleError`: This is a function that accepts a callback as the first argument.
+The callback will be invoked when a call to `module.load` throws an exception.
+The callback will be passed an error object containing the following properties:
+    - `exception`: The exception object passed to the catch block of the try/catch surrounding the call to `module.load`.

 ##Contributing